Society for Microbial Ecology and Disease

 Section 3.
 Program Committee.
-The Program Committee shall consist of three persons, one to serve as chairperson, from the region where the next Society meeting shall be held plus the Previous Program Chairman and the President (ex officio).
+The Program Committee shall consist at least of a chairperson, who is the host of the next Society meeting plus the President, complemented by invited non-member experts.

 Section 4.
 Publications Committee.
-The Publications Committee will consist of three persons, including a chairperson, plus the President, Secretary, Treasurer, and Program Chairperson (the latter four all ex officio).
+The Publications Committee will consist of five (5) persons, including a chairperson, plus the President, Secretary, Treasurer, and Program Chairperson.

 Section 5.
 Liaison Representatives.
 The President shall appoint a member or members to act in a liaison capacity between the Society and any other association as the circumstances demand.
 This appointment shall be mutually agreeable to both organizations.
 The Liaison Representatives shall report to the President.